devopsakhil5/terraform-learning/README.md

-# AWS Infrastructure Automation with Terraform, Docker, Jenkins, and GitHub Pipelines
+# AWS Infrastructure Automation with Terraform, Docker, Jenkins, and GitHub Pipelines:

 This repository showcases a comprehensive automation pipeline for deploying AWS infrastructure, leveraging Terraform, Docker, Jenkins, and GitHub.
 The project originated from a hands-on, learn-by-doing approach, where manual experimentation transitioned into a fully automated, secure, and version-controlled deployment process.

-## Project Overview
+## Project Overview:

 This project automates the creation and management of AWS resources, including IAM roles, VPC networking, EC2 instances, and containerized applications (Java and Jenkins), using Terraform and Bash scripting.
 It emphasizes security best practices and implements a robust CI/CD pipeline through Jenkins, triggered by GitHub commits.

-### Key Components
+### Key Components:

 * **Terraform:** Infrastructure as Code (IaC) for AWS resource provisioning.
 * **AWS Services:** IAM, VPC, Subnets, Internet Gateway, Route Tables, Security Groups, EC2.